PR is dead – content is your solution

-The role of PR (and its tactics) need to rapidly evolve if it’s to continue to be relevant
+The role of PR (and its tactics) needs to rapidly evolve if it’s to continue to be relevant

 During a meeting this week, a highly-experienced business leader said, whilst we were talking, that “PR is dead anyway.”
-Although this can sound like quite a controversial statement, it’s actually one that I’ve heard said a few times lately.
-Whilst I wouldn’t say that saying that PR is dead isn’t exactly true, I would say that there are more modern ways to get your company or product known.
+Although this can sound like quite a controversial statement, it's actually one that I’ve heard said a few times lately.
+Whilst I don't feel that PR is exactly dead, I do think there are more modern ways to get your company or product known.

 Having worked as a journalist with many PR people and agencies over the years, I have seen PR tactics change and its role is changing also.
 When I first started as a journalist we would be inundated with paper press releases, by fax and then thankfully, eventually by email.
 Regardless of the hyperbolic content they contained, the expectation was that the publication I wrote for would absolutely need to publish a story based on the press release.
 I still get them, and most haven’t changed much over the years.
 Inevitably, as the years went by I looked at them less and less.
 Why?
 Well because, even as a journalist I was finding press releases less relevant – and I know that this is the case with a lot of journalists.

 Where companies used to be able to issue press releases and know that they would generate coverage they are now taking a different approach.

 This is where content comes in.
 Instead of writing a press release that is sent out into the wild with the hope that someone will turn it into a story, why not create a ready-made, expertly authored story in the first place?
 Better still, why not publish it on your own channel that you can curate and direct as you want to and not be beholden to someone else?